 In an increasingly fast-moving, internationally-minded world, today’s adolescents have greater literacy demands placed upon them than ever before, and bridging the gap in student knowledge is the responsibility of teachers.
-This class aims to teach and discuss research-based instructional practices that can help to scaffold adolescents’ literacy development in the areas of motivation, engagement, using prior knowledge, vocabulary, comprehension, and more.
-The techniques learned will help students achieve current goals more effectively and retain more of what they learn.
+This course aims to teach and discuss research-based instructional practices that can help to scaffold adolescents’ literacy development in the areas of motivation, engagement, vocabulary, comprehension, and more.
+The techniques covered in this course will help students achieve current goals and retain more of what they learn.
 Participants will also address strategies to better monitor students’ progress.

 Carlow University ED 661 • Madonna University EDU 5830.04 • Notre Dame College ED 585 A • The College of Saint Rose EDT 665